 The time has come for organizations to take seriously the entire portfolio of change impacting employees and workgroups.
 While there has been some progress made in the field of "project" portfolio management, this work is typically limited to inventorying the technical details of the formal projects impacting an organization.
 Prosci has developed a Change Portfolio Management Process to help organizations and leaders do a better job of understanding, evaluating and managing the portfolio of change (this process is available in the new Change Portfolio Toolkit).
 The image to the right shows Prosci's Change Portfolio Management Process.

 The Change Portfolio Toolkit includes complete step-by-step instructions for applying the Change Portfolio Management Process.
 It also includes the worksheets, tools and templates you need to be successful in creating the portfolio perspective.
 The four main tools include Change Scorecards, the Group Impact Matrix, Heat Maps and the Portfolio Dashboard.
-Download the toolkit overview for a full description of the toolkit and how it works, or review the complete table of contents.

 The portfolio of change is not static, it is constantly changing as a result of new change efforts being introduced and old change efforts being retired.
 To manage the portfolio of change requires attention to efforts that are entering or exiting the portfolio.
 With a portfolio management system in place, new changes can be evaluated based on the impact they will have on the entire portfolio.
 When changes exit the portfolio, you can evaluate the impact of the change and learn lessons that can be applied to upcoming efforts.
 The change portfolio system closes the loop.